 The Danish Supreme Court has given its judgment in the first two Danish "beneficial owner" cases

-The Danish Supreme Court has today given its judgment in the first two test cases in the so-called "beneficial owner" group of case.
-The Supreme Court finds that NetApp should have withheld dividend tax in respect of a dividend distribution made in 2005 and that the Danish company is liable for the tax whereas there was no obligation to withhold tax in relation to a second dividend distribution made in 2006.
 At the same time, the Supreme Court holds that TDC was obliged to withhold tax in a contemplated dividend distribution to its parent company.
 The test cases have consequently been predominantly won by the Ministry of Taxation.
 Before the National Tax Tribunal the companies won the cases.
 Also before the High Court, NetApp was successful in respect of the first dividend (but not the second).
 Today's judgment is thus diametrically opposed to the one from the High Court.
-Plesner acted as counsel to NetApp before the Supreme Court as well as before the lower courts.

 The main issue in the "beneficial owner" cases is whether Danish companies paying interest or dividends should have withheld tax with regard to payments that are typically made to parent companies resident in other EU Member States.
 In the cases, the Ministry of Taxation claims that the parent companies are not the "beneficial owners" of the received interest or dividends and that the "beneficial owners" are residents of states outside of the EU or states without a double taxation agreement with Denmark why the Danish subsidiaries should have withheld tax at source in connection with the payments.
 Because they did not make such withholding, the Ministry of Taxation is of the opinion that the Danish companies have acted "negligently" and therefore liable for the tax.